 2. Funding Opportunities

 The Startup India Seed Fund Scheme (SISFS) offers startups funding of up to ₹50 lakh for prototype development, market entry, and other early-stage needs.
 The Fund of Funds for Startups (FFS), with a ₹10,000 crore corpus managed by SIDBI, invests in SEBI-registered venture capital funds.
 These VC funds then select and invest in individual startups based on their business potential.
-This initiative bridges the financing gap and helps startups secure venture capital funding, enabling them to scale and grow.

 3. Intellectual Property Rights (IPR) and Legal Support